Read This First

 Prompt 3: Why might some people become bored or frustrated with philosophy, and how might I keep my philosophy studies exciting?

-The section turns on Strategies to Keep Philosophy Studies Exciting.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Strategies to Keep Philosophy Studies Exciting in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Strategies to Keep Philosophy Studies Exciting, Introduction to Philosophy, and Ancient and Medieval Philosophy.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Strategies to Keep Philosophy Studies Exciting, Introduction to Philosophy, and Ancient and Medieval Philosophy in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Philosophy often deals with abstract concepts that can be difficult to grasp.
 The complexity of philosophical arguments and the nuanced distinctions can be daunting for beginners.